 Another tip: everyone inhabits male/female energy.
 Be willing to bend genders.
 Once, I did a reading for a man and the Queen of Pentacles reversed showed up in the reading.
-I started describing a dark haired woman who was not very practical and perhaps clingy.
+I started describing a dark-haired woman who was not very practical and perhaps clingy.
 He stopped me and said “I’m gay.
 BUT that describes my partner to a T.” I’ve seen Kings represent female bosses, Queens represent stay-at-home dads, Pages represent grown adults who are doing immature things, and Knights represent young lesbians.
-Be open minded and don’t assume that everyone is going to be a “traditional” Court Card.
-(See my post on Gender Bending The Tarot.)
+Be open-minded and don’t assume that everyone is going to be a “traditional” Court Card.
+(See my post on Gender-Bending The Tarot.)

-Sometimes a Major Arcana or other card may be a better representation of a person.
+Sometimes a Major Arcana or other cards may be a better representation of a person.
 For example, The Empress is perfect for a pregnant woman while the Eight of Pentacles might be good for a workaholic.

 For a couple, you may want to choose The Lovers or the Two of Cups.

-In some readings, you may need to choose a card to represent a situation.
+In some tarot readings, you may need to choose a card to represent a situation.
 Examples: the Eight of Wands might be chosen to represent a trip; the Three of Cups is perfect for a party or a love triangle.

-For readings about a person who has passed on, you can choose a card from one of Court methods above or if you do not know the birthdate, use the High Priestess.
+For readings about a person who has passed on, you can choose a card from one of the Court methods above or if you do not know the birthdate, use the High Priestess.

 So the question – are they necessary?
 It’s a matter of personal choice.
-Some readers use them for every reading.
+Some readers use significators for every reading.
 I don’t.
 I have some spreads where I feel that they are important, but mostly I like to assume the right card will come up to represent the ENERGY the person is transmitting (or needing) at the time of the reading.

 The best path: play around with them.
 See if they make sense to YOU or if it works in a particular spread.
 If you like working with them, go ahead and add them to your readings.
 If they don’t, feel free to skip them.